syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 {% endhighlight %}

-N> If you want your data model to respond to property changes, then implement `INotifyPropertyChanged` interface in your model class
+N> If you want your data model to respond to property changes, implement `INotifyPropertyChanged` interface in your model class.

-Create a model repository class with BookInfo collection property initialized with required number of data objects in a new class file as shown in the following code example and save it as BookInfoRepository.cs file.
+Create a model repository class with BookInfo collection property initialized with required number of data objects in a new class file as shown in the following code example and save it as **BookInfoRepository.cs** file.

 {% highlight c# %}
 public class BookInfoRepository